 For us the weight is the most important factor when getting the suit to fit right, although the height is significant, it is secondary to the weight.
 If you are at the top end of a weight range or fall into two sizes it is best to go for the bigger size or up to the next size.
 Height does need to be considered, but it's not paramount to a suit fitting.
 If you are at the bottom end of a height range or just outside, for example, the legs might come up a little long, but these can be trimmed down (please stick within the limits of the taped inside seam).
 The arms will fit securely where ever they come up on the forearm.
 For a lot of athletes, it is personal preference as to where they like the legs and arms fitted.
+Here is some really useful advice to help you get the right size

-We have a fitting video available here.
 The key points to consider are… Make sure your wetsuit is pulled up into the crotch and over the hips as best as possible - do this by working the material up bit by bit as opposed to all at once.
 A sign that this has not been fitted correctly is folds of material around the knees.
 It is essential that the neoprene is flush to the armpits; otherwise, tears can appear as a result of the pressure that goes through this part of the suit when swimming.
 A wetsuit should sit around the middle of the neck, and if it is too low, then this is a sign that the wetsuit needs pulling up.

 A wetsuit should fit fairly tightly.
 When trying the wetsuit on for the first time, you might even think it is too small.
 However, as you wear the wetsuit more, it will almost mould to your body and become more flexible in the areas where you require more flexibility.
 When swimming, the layer of water that gets trapped between your skin and the wetsuit will also slightly expand the suit as well, again increasing its flexibility.
 Please consult our fitting video to make sure you have put your wetsuit on correctly, a poorly fitted wetsuit can often feel restrictive.